kornilova203/kornilova203.github.io/README.md

 * Linocuts
 * Sketches

-For each drawing there is separate page where I added photos of process.
-For some of my drawings I added stories how I was inspired to draw it.
-This stories are awailable only in Russian language.
+For each drawing, there is a separate page where I added photos of the process.
+Some drawings have stories of its creation.
+These stories are available only in Russian language.

-## What about cosmos?
+## What about Cosmos?
-[On main page](https://kornilova-l.github.io/) there is a gravity simulation.
+[On the main page](https://kornilova-l.github.io/) there is a gravity simulation.
 It is written in JavaScript.
-Planets are moving in elliptic path and their speed increases when they are close to the star.
+Planets are moving in an elliptic path and their speed increases when they are close to the star.

 ![screen of main page](http://i91.fastpic.ru/big/2017/0208/53/375fe02cc656fe871e462ee0f1f7c653.jpg)

 ## How does gravity work?
-To move a planet we have to count it's coordinates for next moment of time.
-For this we should know vector of velocity.
-But vector of velocity is always changing (in opposite case path of planet would be a strait line)
+To move a planet we have to count its coordinates for next moment of time.
+For this, we should know vector of velocity.
+But vector of velocity is always changing (in opposite case path of planet would be a straight line)

-Fortunately we have second law of Newton so it is not difficult to figure out what an acceleration will be equal to.
+Fortunately, we have the second law of Newton so it is not difficult to figure out what an acceleration will be equal to.

 ![formula of acceleration](http://csfm.volgatech.net/elearning/Nurgaliev/pictures/formula2_4.jpg)

-m is a mass of planet.
+m is a mass of a planet.
 But how we count force F?

-For this we have to remember well known formula of gravity:
+For this we have to remember well-known formula of gravity:

 ![formula of gravitation](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/NewtonsLawOfUniversalGravitation.svg/400px-NewtonsLawOfUniversalGravitation.svg.png)

-It turns out that all we have to do is to count planet's acceleration, apdate vector of velocity and count new coordinates.
-Obviously we have to do it in loop.
+It turns out that all we have to do is to count planet's acceleration, update vector of velocity and count new coordinates.
+Obviously, we have to do it in a loop.

 ## About JavaScript
 Code can be found here: [animateSpaceObjects.js](https://github.com/kornilova-l/kornilova-l.github.io/blob/master/js/animateSpaceObjects.js)

-JS cannot garantee that your timer code will be executed in time, so we have to create variable which will store how much time passed since last cicle.
+JS cannot guarantee that your timer code will be executed in time, so we have to create a variable which will store how much time passed since last cycle.
 It will be used for updating velocity and coordinates.

-The star has coordinates (0, 0) although it is in center of screen, planets are also moving around center of coordinates.
-In right place planets and the star are moved by function which draws it on canvas.
+The star has coordinates (0, 0) although it is in the center of a screen, planets are also moving around the center of coordinates.
+Planets and the star are moved to right place by a function which draws it on canvas.

 ### Class of space object
 Class of space object can be found here: [ball.js](https://github.com/kornilova-l/kornilova-l.github.io/blob/master/js/ball.js)